gbmhunter/blog/content/electronics/tools/_index.md

 * Provides a well-known impedance to the power input of the DUT.
 * Prevents high-frequency noise from the power supply entering into the DUT, making the measurements of the DUT seem worse than they actually are (isolation of the power supply).

 A "50uH" LISN is a common choice, which provides impedance control down to 10kHz.
-Below 10kHz, impedance control is difficult<<bib-mil-std-461e>>.
+Below 10kHz, impedance control is difficult[^bib-mil-std-461e].

 MIL-STD-461E mandates the use of LISNs to control the impedance of power sources for many of it's measurement procedures:

-[quote, MIL-STD-461E, Section 40.3.6 (4.3.6): Power source impedance]
-____
-The impedance of power sources providing input power to the EUT shall be controlled by Line Impedance Stabilization Networks (LISNs) for all measurement procedures of this document unless otherwise stated in a particular test procedure.
+> The impedance of power sources providing input power to the EUT shall be controlled by Line
-____
+> Impedance Stabilization Networks (LISNs) for all measurement procedures of this document
+> unless otherwise stated in a particular test procedure. -- MIL-STD-461E, Section 40.3.6 (4.3.6): Power source impedance

-=== CISPR 25
+### CISPR 25

-CISPR 25 sets limits and procedures for the measurement for EMI in the frequency range of 150kHz to 2.5GHz<<bib-cispr-25>>.
+CISPR 25 sets limits and procedures for the measurement for EMI in the frequency range of 150kHz to 2.5GHz[^bib-cispr-25].
 Among other utilities, the standard is applicable to vehicles, and it is a popularly referenced standard among automobile electronic design.
-It specifies the uses of a stem:[5uH] LISN when performing EMI measurements, is one of the main reasons you will see stem:[5uH] LISN devices available for purchase.
+It specifies the uses of a `\(5uH\)` LISN when performing EMI measurements, is one of the main reasons you will see `\(5uH\)` LISN devices available for purchase.

 The TexBox TBOH01 (5uH LISN) is a LISN designed to be compliant with CISPR 25, and retails for around US$250.

-== Microscopes
+## Microscopes

-=== Digital
+### Digital

 Digital microscopes are a great tool to have on an electronics workbench.
 Coupled with a screen, they allow you to look up close at a PCB without having to peer down the sights of a optical microscope.

 * Depth-of-field: The larger the depth of field, the less zooming you have to do to get different height components and tracks on your PCB into focus.

-=== Optical (Analogue)
+### Optical (Analogue)

-==== AmScope 7X-45X Simul-Focal Stereo Lockable Zoom Microscope on Dual Arm Boom Stand
+#### AmScope 7X-45X Simul-Focal Stereo Lockable Zoom Microscope on Dual Arm Boom Stand

 This a great, well-weighted optical microscope for electronics lab use.
 The adjustable boom makes it easy to swing the microscope.